Myra Clark Gaines: Popularity and media coverage

 Gaines became a famous yet controversial figure just as much for her appearances outside courtroom.
 In 1840, Gaines set out with the General on an extensive lecture tour throughout the Atlantic to discuss his plan of national defense, which promoted the use of floating batteries over fleets of steam-powered warships.
 In support of the General, Gaines spoke after him about the horrors of war to packed town halls in St. Louis, Cincinnati, New York City, Baltimore, and Philadelphia.
 Her decision to speak contravened the common view that women could not be taken seriously in a public forum.
 While the lectures were also a way to keep the public eye on her lawsuits, she was also outspoken about other legal causes such as the post-Civil War campaign for women's suffrage.
 Gaines's celebrity status finally reached its zenith in the 1860s.

 Many documents such as personal letters & case letters, photographs & family history, are currently preserved at the Howard-Tilton Memorial Library on Tulane University's campus in the Special Collections department.
 This collection is a compilation of personal letters, newspaper clippings, and case records regarding the Myra Clark Gaines case.

 Death

-After General Gaines' death in 1849, Gaines did not remarry.
+After General Gaines' death in 1849, Mrs Gaines did not remarry.
 She died on January 9, 1885, in New Orleans due to pneumonia and lung congestion.
-However, by this time, Gaines had retreated from the media limelight; her death was widely covered by national newspapers.
+Even though, by this time, Mrs Gaines had retreated from the media limelight, her death was widely covered by national newspapers.